 Save a few pennies on every single item you buy in the grocery store, online, at the mall and it soon adds up.

 In a month you’ll see a nice little figure.

 In 12 months you’ll be looking at 4 figures.

-In 5 years the sum is looking very healthy.
+5 years later and the sum is looking very healthy.

 What I love most about focusing on the little things is that you don’t just save once on each thing.

 You get into a groove and find another way to save a few more pennies on the exact same thing.

 Whether that’s through using a discount code, another store, bulk buying, waiting for a sale, buying used.

 This is one of the best frugal living strategies, because it never ends.

 As you build your frugal muscles you become adept at finding new frugal living ideas.